nasa/fprime/Svc/Deframer/docs/sdd.md

 #### 4.2.1.
 Active Byte Stream Driver

 **Sending a command packet:**
-The following sequence diagram shows what happens when an active byte stream driver sends data to `Deframer`, and `Deframer` decodes the data into a command packet.
+The following sequence diagram shows what happens when `activeComm` sends data to `deframer`, and `deframer` decodes the data into a command packet.
 Vertical bars represent threads.
 Solid arrows represent synchronous port calls, and open arrows